rahulgadre/AZ-900/README.md

+### AZ-900 Study Notes

-### This repository contains notes that I prepared for my Azure fundamentals certification.
+This repository contains notes that I prepared for my Azure fundamentals certification.